siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/14-security/1520-how-to-display-auditd-summary-logs-with-aureport-on-almalinux.md

 ---
 System administrators rely on robust tools to monitor, secure, and troubleshoot their Linux systems.
 AlmaLinux, a popular RHEL-based distribution, offers excellent capabilities for audit logging through **auditd**, the Linux Audit daemon.
 While tools like `ausearch` allow for detailed, event-specific queries, sometimes a higher-level summary of audit logs is more useful for gaining quick insights.
 This is where **aureport** comes into play.

-In this blog post, we’ll explore how to use **aureport**, a companion utility of auditd, to display summary logs on AlmaLinux.
+In this article, we’ll explore how to use **aureport**, a companion utility of auditd, to display summary logs on AlmaLinux.
 From generating user activity reports to identifying anomalies, we’ll cover everything you need to know to effectively use aureport.

 ---